Sharshit24/golang/README.md

 - Variables and constants
 - Loops and conditionals
 - Switch statements (including type switches)
+- Functions and error handling
+- Arrays, slices, and maps
+- Structs and interfaces
+- Concurrency with goroutines and channels
 - Simple Go syntax and idioms

 ---